• Home

 A sales funnel is the marketing term for the target market goes through on the way to purchase.

-There are several steps that make up a sales funnel in Excel, namely: top, middle, and bottom of the funnel.
+Several steps make up a sales funnel in Excel, namely: the top, middle, and bottom of the funnel.

 Imagine this.